renatawong/renatawong.github.io/_pages/about.md

 ---

-This is the landing page for my future lab at Chang Gung University - the Quantum AI Biomedical Research Lab, which is currently in its formation stage.
+Welcome to the Quantum AI Biomedical Research Lab.
+We are currently in the formation stage.
+Please stay tuned.

 ---